serverless-components/tencent-examples/multi-event-scf-nodejs/README_EN.md

-# Quickly create and deploy multi-event-scf-nodejs application
+# Quickly create and deploy multi-scf-nodejs application

 [中文](./README.md) | **English**

 ## Introduction

-Easily deploy multi-event-scf-nodejs applications to Tencent Cloud's serverless infrastructure using this Serverless Framework Component.
+Easily deploy multi-scf-nodejs applications to Tencent Cloud's serverless infrastructure using this Serverless Framework Component.
 Your application will auto-scale, never charge you for idle time, and require little-to-zero administration.

 ## Quick Start